pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-coveragemarkers`                   Using pytest markers to track functional coverage and filtering of tests                                                                                                                                  Nov 29, 2022    N/A                    pytest (>=7.1.2,<8.0.0)
    :pypi:`pytest-cov-exclude`                       Pytest plugin for excluding tests based on coverage data                                                                                                                                                  Apr 29, 2016    4 - Beta               pytest (>=2.8.0,<2.9.0); extra == 'dev'
    :pypi:`pytest-cpp`                               Use pytest's runner to discover and execute C++ tests                                                                                                                                                     Jan 30, 2023    5 - Production/Stable  pytest (>=7.0)
-   :pypi:`pytest-cppython`                          A pytest plugin that imports CPPython testing types                                                                                                                                                       Jun 02, 2023    N/A                    N/A
+   :pypi:`pytest-cppython`                          A pytest plugin that imports CPPython testing types                                                                                                                                                       May 25, 2023    N/A                    N/A
    :pypi:`pytest-cqase`                             Custom qase pytest plugin                                                                                                                                                                                 Aug 22, 2022    N/A                    pytest (>=7.1.2,<8.0.0)
    :pypi:`pytest-cram`                              Run cram tests with pytest.
 Aug 08, 2020    N/A                    N/A
    :pypi:`pytest-crate`                             Manages CrateDB instances during your integration tests                                                                                                                                                   May 28, 2019    3 - Alpha              pytest (>=4.0)